AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 * **Community Moderators**

-  Start typing to select one or more community members or member groups who are to be trusted as moderators of user generated content.
+  Start typing to select one or more community members or member groups who are to be trusted as moderators of user-generated content.

 * **Community Privileged Members**

-  Start typing to select one or more community members or member groups to be given the ability to create new content when `Allow Privileged Member` has been selected for a [community function](/help/communities/functions.md).
+  Start typing to select one or more community members or member groups to be given the ability to create content when `Allow Privileged Member` has been selected for a [community function](/help/communities/functions.md).

 * **Community Admins**

-  Start typing to select one or more site administrators who can handle the site structure independent of other site administrators and default community administrator.
-They can create group at any level of the hierarchy, and become the default administrator of the nested groups (but they can later be removed from the admin role of nested groups).
+  Start typing to select one or more site administrators who can handle the site structure independent of other site administrators and the default community administrator.
+They can create groups at any level of the hierarchy, and become the default administrator of the nested groups (but they can later be removed from the admin role of nested groups).

 #### MODERATION {#moderation}

 ![site-moderation](assets/site-moderation.png)

-The global setting for moderating user generated content (UGC) is controlled by these settings.
+The global setting for moderating user-generated content (UGC) is controlled by these settings.
 Individual components have additional settings to control moderation.

 * **Content is Premoderated**

-  If checked, posted community content will not appear until approved by a moderator.
+  If checked, posted community content does not appear until approved by a moderator.
 Default is unchecked.
 For more information, see [Moderating Community Content](/help/communities/moderate-ugc.md#premoderation).

 * **Flagging threshold before content is hidden**

   If greater than 0, the number of times a topic or post has to be flagged before it is hidden from public view.
 If set to -1, the flagged topic or post is never hidden from public view.
-Default is 5.
+The default is 5.

 #### ANALYTICS {#analytics}